Sammyy181/ModularMultiplier/README.md

 - Latency (Cycles) - 36

 The current implementation does not have a correctly functioning UART Receiver and Transmitter module.
 However, it implements the Modular Multiplication itself correctly.

-P.S - The Repository is still work-in-progress, not fully functional yet :)